 Ronald Fields, is the state action chair for the Indiana NAACP.
 In this capacity, he works with local chapter presidents and political action chairs.
 He also serves as the second vice president and regional director for the southern district of the NAACP.
 He is married and lives in Jeffersonville, Indiana.

 Billy Linville majored in political science at Ball State University, and has served as vice president of public affairs for AT&T where he led all public affairs activities in the eastern half of the United States and Europe.
 He left his position with AT&T in June 2013 to form the consulting firm Murphy Linville, LLC.
-Prior to joining AT&T, he was managing director of McKenna Long & Aldridge’s Government Affairs Practice in Atlanta, GA.
+He is now managing director in the Public Policy and Regulatory Affairs practice at McKenna Long & Aldridge LLP.
 Linville lives in Atlanta, GA with his wife, Sherry.

-Marissa Manlove is the president and CEO of Indiana Grantmakers Alliance.
+Marissa Manlove is the President and CEO of Indiana Philanthropy Alliance.
 She earned a bachelor of arts in psychology from St. Louis University and a master’s in education from Indiana University.
 She has been awarded several honors including Distinguished Award Recipient by the Center for Leadership Development in 1990 and again in 1992.

 Robert T. “Tad” Perry